Music of Dance Dance Revolution (2013–present)

 This is the first arcade appearance of Billboard Hot 100 songs since Dance Dance Revolution X2.
 This game also continues the previous licensing partnerships with EXIT TUNES, which includes Vocaloid music, and Team Shanghai Alice, which includes music based on Touhou Project.
 There are 36 songs that are absent in the North American and European releases of the game due to licensing issues, which include 28 licenses from Dance Dance Revolution A, ミライプリズム from Dance Dance Revolution (2014), ずっとみつめていて (Ryu☆Remix) from Dance Dance Revolution (2013), and all licenses from Dance Dance Revolution X3 vs. 2ndMix.
 3 licenses were also removed in the 2021 European update of the game, which include 放課後ストライド from Dance Dance Revolution A, 回レ！雪月花 from Dance Dance Revolution (2013), and only my railgun from Dance Dance Revolution X2.
 The Konami 50th Anniversary Memorial songs and 5 HinaBitter♪ songs are also absent in that regional release.

-In Dance Dance Revolutin A20, there are currently 194 new songs of 982 total in 20th Anniversary cabinets in the Japanese release (179 new songs of 967 total in upgrade kits in the Asian and Hawaiian releases and 159 new songs of 946 total in the continental North American release).
+In Dance Dance Revolution A20, there are currently 194 new songs of 982 total in 20th Anniversary cabinets in the Japanese release (179 new songs of 967 total in upgrade kits in the Asian and Hawaiian releases and 159 new songs of 946 total in the continental North American release).
 All songs that were unavailable in the North American release of Dance Dance Revolution A, with the only exception of The Light due to licensing issues, were finally made available in the North American release of Dance Dance Revolution A20.
 However, 20 new licenses are absent in that version of the game for the same reason.
 In Dance Dance Revolution A20 Plus, 22 licenses (20 from Dance Dance Revolution A, 回レ！雪月花 from Dance Dance Revolution (2013), and only my railgun from Dance Dance Revolution X2) were removed.

 Songs marked in gold are exclusive for golden cabinets.